 In Pennsylvania, the law requires malpractice actions to be filed in the county where the cause of action arose.
 Therefore, if the malpractice arose in Bucks County you cannot sue your doctor in Philadelphia or some other county.

-This law is significant because the county in which the alleged malpractice occurred may be large factor in determining whether a lawyer will accept your case, and whether you will ultimately prevail.
+This law is significant because the county in which the alleged malpractice occurred may be large factor in determining whether a medical malpractice lawyer in Philadelphia, PA will accept your case, and whether you will ultimately prevail.

 In some conservative areas, the call for “tort reform” is so strong that victims of medical malpractice are unlikely to get a fair trial.
 For example, in 2012, in Montgomery County, Pennsylvania, all 19 jury verdicts in medical malpractice cases tried resulted in a defense verdict.
 In the same year, 6 out of 8 Delaware County medical malpractice verdicts were for the defense.
 Accordingly, in conservative jurisdictions many attorneys will only take medical malpractice cases where liability is obvious and injuries are catastrophic.